Newcastle Government House: Industrial School for Girls

-On Friday, 26 May 1971 the younger girls were moved from the buildings in the Newcastle Government Domain to travel to the wharf some two to three hundred metres from the school to make the transfer to Sydney.
-In 1971, the institution was relocated and became the Biloela Industrial School at Cockatoo Island.
-The Industrial school was eventually moved to Parramatta in 1887 and became Parramatta Girls School.
-193 girls and young women were sent to the Industrial School and Reformatory between 1867 and 1871.
+On Friday, 26 May 1871, the younger girls left the Newcastle Industrial School to travel to the wharf some 200 to 300 metres from the school to make the transfer to Sydney, and then to a new institution at Cockatoo Island, named the Biloela Industrial School for Girls.
+The Newcastle Industrial School for Girls closed in 1887, when all the remaining girls moved to Parramatta Girls School in Parramatta.